-Spend 12 months in Washington, DC, working as a staff member in the office of a member of Congress or on a congressional committee.
+Spend 12 months in Washington, D.C. working as a staff member in the office of a Member of Congress or congressional committee.
 The William L. Fisher Congressional Geoscience Fellowship is a unique opportunity to gain first-hand experience in the legislative process and to make practical contributions to the effective and timely use of geoscience information on issues relating to the environment, resources, natural hazards, and federal science policy.
-Application deadline: February 1, 2015.

 Funding for the fellowship is provided through an endowment established by the AGI Foundation to honor William L. Fisher, the Leonidas T. Barrow Centennial Chair in Mineral Resources and Professor at the John A. and Katherine G. Jackson School of Geosciences at the University of Texas, Austin.
 For more information please see The Fisher Endowment.

-Prospective appilcants should have a broad geoscience background and excellent written and oral communication skills.
+Prospective applicants should have a broad geoscience background and excellent written and oral communication skills.
 Although prior experience in public policy is not necessary, a demonstrable interest in applying science to solving public problems is desirable.
-A Ph.D. at the time of appointment is required.
+A Ph.D. at the time of appointment or a master's degree in engineering plus three years of professional engineering experience is required.
 Applicants must be a member of one of AGI's member societies, a list of which is available here.

 Interested candidates should submit:

-- Three letters of reference - Letters of reference should be submitted through the reference online submission link, or by regular mail by February 1, 2015.
+Three letters of reference - Letters of reference should be submitted through the reference online submission link or by regular mail

 Please submit all materials as a single word document (.doc or .docx) or PDF (.pdf) using the online submission form.